cooperlab/TCGAIntegrator/README.md

 # Description of Outputs
 The script generates a pickle file containing the following variables:
-1. Features - a D x N float numpy array where each column contains the integrated profile of a sample, and each row represents a single clinical/genomic feature.1
+1. Features - a D x N float numpy array where each column contains the integrated profile of a sample, and each row represents a single clinical/genomic feature.
 2. Symbols - a D-length list containing the names of the symbols.
 These can be gene symbols, chromosome arms, or CDEs.
-Each symbol is appended with the feature type ('Clinical', 'Mut', 'CNV', 'CNVArm', 'Protein', or 'mRNA')2
+Each symbol is appended with the feature type ('Clinical', 'Mut', 'CNV', 'CNVArm', 'Protein', or 'mRNA')
-3. SymbolTypes - a D-length list containing stand-alone feature types 'Clinical', 'Mut', 'CNV', 'CNVArm', 'Protein', or 'mRNA'.3
+3. SymbolTypes - a D-length list containing stand-alone feature types 'Clinical', 'Mut', 'CNV', 'CNVArm', 'Protein', or 'mRNA'.
-4. Samples - an N-length list containing the TCGA barcodes of each sample TCGA-XX-YYYY-ZZ.4
+4. Samples - an N-length list containing the TCGA barcodes of each sample TCGA-XX-YYYY-ZZ.
 5. Survival - an N-length float numpy array containing the death or last followup times in days for each sample.
-These are obtained from the CDEs 'days_to_death', 'days_to_last_followup' and 'vital_status'.5
+These are obtained from the CDEs 'days_to_death', 'days_to_last_followup' and 'vital_status'.
 6. Censored - an N-length float numpy array containing the right-censoring status of each sample.
-A value of '1' indicates samples where the patient was alive at last followup and a value of '0' indicates uncensored samples where a death even was observed.6
+A value of '1' indicates samples where the patient was alive at last followup and a value of '0' indicates uncensored samples where a death even was observed.